Dynatrace/Dynatrace-Azure-WebApp-Deployment/readme.md

 After that, open a PowerShell window and type 'add-azureaccount'.
 Enter your Azure user-credentials in the prompt that pops up.

+If you have multiple subscriptions make sure you select the subscription which contains your app.

+To list your subscriptions type 'Get-AzureRmSubscription'.
+To select a subscription type 'Select-AzureSubscription'.

 usage:
 .\dynatrace-azure-updater.ps1 `websitename` `deployment-username` `deployment-password` `tenant` `tenanktoken`